redwoodjs/redwoodjs-com-archive/cookbook/No_API.md

-# App Without a Database
+# Disable API/Database

-Did you know you could deploy your Redwood app without a database?
+Did you know you could deploy your Redwood app without an API layer or database?
 Maybe you have a simple static site that doesn't need any external data, or you only need to digest a simple JSON data structure that changes infrequently.
 So infrequently that changing the data can mean just editing a plain text file and deploying your site again.

 Let's take a look at these scenarios and how you can get them working with Redwood.